 You Don’t Have to Put a Name on It

 Williamson says that some people can refrain from embracing love because they are skittish of the word “God”.

 But you don’t have to put a label on it, and you don’t need to call it God.

 God Enters Us When We Can Let Go

-It’s the uncluttered mind, free of fear and resistance, that God is able to touch.
+It’s that uncluttered mind, free of fear and resistance, that God is finally able to touch.

 Those who can give themselves to God join a much greater power, bigger than themselves and bigger than any other single human being.